i-am-batman-28/Financial_Data_Project/README.md

-This is a project that I made for the interview round for a data science internship at OptAlpha.
+This is a project that I made for the technical round for a data science internship at OptAlpha.

 Here, I have executed the following problem statement: